OscarTHZhang/docker-airflow/README.md

 #### `ScriptParser` (inherits `airflow.models.BaseOperator`)
 The task instanciated by this class will use the data-script mapping retrieved from the database from `StartOperator` as a logic to decide what parser to apply on the files received from the last task (task instanciated from `DirectorySensor` class) .
 The task will then call the parser directly.
+* Raise `FileNotFoundError: Parsing directory may be wrong.
+Check DATA_SOURCE_DIRECTORY in the dag file!` when the file location from database is mismatch the file location provided in the DAG file.
+* Raise `FileNotFoundError: No valid script found!` when no script is found from database.
+* Raise `ValueError: No valid Farm ID!` when no valid farm id is found from database.

 ### Tasks and Stages
 Each DAG should have 5 stages separated by different tasks. <br/><br/>